-Sometimes, half the fun and adventure of the vacation can be getting there!
-Road trips can be a great way to bond with your family, so we've rounded up a few awesome places that are less than a 10 hour drive from Philly.
+Sometimes, half the fun and adventure of a vacation is getting there!
+Road trips can be a great way to bond with your family, so we've rounded up a few awesome places that are less than a 10-hour drive from the greater Philadelphia metro area.
 As an added bonus, you can travel to a few of these places by train, too!

 408 miles (approximately 7 hours)

 Portland, Maine offers a plethora of fun activities for the whole family.
-Visit the observatory, take a horse drawn carriage ride through the downtown area, or take a ferry ride.
+Visit the observatory, take a horse-drawn carriage ride through the downtown area, or take a ferry ride.

 152 miles and 188 miles, respectively (approximately 3-4 hours)

 Assateague Island is a great place to take a vacation if you and your family love the outdoors.
 You'll see all kinds of wildlife on this trip, including wild horses!
 We've grouped this one together with Chincoteague Island because they've both got great beaches and wildlife.
 Check out the pony swim on Chincoteague Island for a really unique experience.

 577 miles (approximately 9 hours)

 Visiting the beach is always fun for the kids.
 Get a nice change of pace from the Jersey Shore, by visiting Myrtle Beach.
-Visit the Nascar Racing Speedway, take a pirate adventure tour, check out a water park, go on a zip-lining adventure, and more.
+Visit the Nascar Racing Speedway, take a pirate adventure tour, check out a water park, go on a zip lining adventure, and more.

 298 miles (approximately 5 hours)

 Williamsburg has it all, from history, to parks like Busch Gardens, and hiking, kayaking, biking, and more.
 There's something fun for everyone.